Vermont Home Buyers FAQs

 Most of the time a Realtor can tell you about the fairness of the asking price for the property.
 Because of a statewide school property tax, Vermont has the Common Level of Appraisal (an indicator of the level at which properties in a town are appraised in relation to the actual Fair Market Value).
 Homes that are listed at 80-70% of their assessment must be reappraised under state law.
 All towns in Vermont are required to keep track of sale prices versus assessments.
 This is a great tool you can use to start to get an understanding of what is happening within your desired town.
 But it doesn’t necessarily paint the whole picture.

-Because Vermont (and especially Addison County) has so few condos, apartments, or developments in which properties and their values are fairly uniform and thus more easily assessed, more information is often needed before you can make an appropriate offer on Vermont real estate.
+Because Vermont (and especially Addison County) has limited condo units, apartments, or developments in which properties and their values are fairly uniform and thus more easily assessed, more information is often needed before you can make an appropriate offer on Vermont real estate.
 This is where you need a Realtor.

 Realtors go into houses all the time, we participate in Realtor tours, and we know the market.
 We have the empirical experience of knowing properties intimately.
 We understand property values town-by-town and neighborhood-by-neighborhood, which can be difficult in rural Vermont where each building is unique.
 This level of local knowledge, experience and depth of statistical research combined with the Common Level of Appraisal will give you invaluable information on a very big decision: your home.